-- Scientific Coordination of the NoE - Technical Coordination of the NoE - Cluster "Modelling and Validation" Activity "Modelling" Our role in this activity will be to investigate different sub-classes of component-based systems in the BIP modelling framework.
-Interaction will mainly be with INRIA, PARADES, EPFL. - Workpackage "Transversal Integration" Activity "Design for Adaptivity" Our role in this activity will be to study design techniques for quality management of multimedia applications by controlling quality parameters.
+- Scientific Coordination of the NoE

+- Technical Coordination of the NoE

+- Cluster co-leader for "Modelling and Validation"

+Leader of the "Modelling" activity

+Our role in this activity will be to investigate different sub-classes of component-based systems in the BIP modelling framework.

+Interaction will mainly be with INRIA, TRENTO, EPFL and IST Austria.

+- Workpackage "Transversal Integration"

+Activity "Design for Adaptivity"

+Our role in this activity will be to study design techniques for quality management of multimedia applications by controlling quality parameters.